cloudfoundry/cf-networking-release/docs/deploy-iaas.md

     ```

-0. Create a CF Networking stub `stubs/cf-networking/stub.yml`:
+0. Create a CF Networking stub file `stubs/cf-networking/stub.yml` with the following contents:

     ```yaml
     ---